THE BLUE JOHN STONE EXPERIENCE

-Additional pieces of pre-prepared Blue John stone with which you can create your own piece of jewellery and window hanger.
+- Additional pieces of pre-prepared Blue John stone with which you can create your own single piece of jewellery and window hanger.
 If you chose to make paired jewellery (e.g earrings) there is an extra charge for the additional item.

 What do I need to bring?

-A selection of hot and cold food and drinks are now available from our new ‘Café on the Cliff’, or you are welcome to bring your own packed lunch.
+- A selection of hot and cold drinks are now available from our cafe.

 Other info and Accessibility